hirosasada/PPFI/index.md

 - **For Currently registered students only.**
 - **Download course materials (lecture notes and readings) below.
 Finish the readings before the lecture.**
 - **The files are password-protected.**
+- Click [here](https://hirosasada.github.io/) to learn more about Prof. Sasada
 __________________________________________________________

 ## Fall Semester 2019